 Boutique Cybersecurity Advisory

-Employees are already using ChatGPT, Gemini, Copilot, note-taking tools, transcription tools, and other public AI services in everyday work.
-The real risk is often not a formal enterprise AI program.
-It is unmanaged use happening through browsers, personal accounts, personal devices, and ordinary workflows that were never designed with AI in mind.
+Associates, contractors, and field teams use ChatGPT, Gemini, Copilot, note-taking tools, transcription tools, and other public AI services in everyday work.
+This means unmanaged AI tool use happening through browsers, personal accounts, and personal devices.

 For oversight-heavy companies, that raises practical questions